 Are Buff Orpingtons Suitable for You?

 The Buff Orpington is an excellent choice of chicken for almost anyone interested in chicken keeping.
+Although there are several types of Orpington chickens, like Lavender Orpingtons and Jubilee Orpingtons, the Buff is the most popular variety.
 They make great chickens for beginners and those with already developed flocks of docile chicken breeds.
 If you have kids, these chickens are also a winner because they are patient and enjoy getting handled.